 His name is Tevin, and two years ago, he called himself “a shy guy” with a speech impediment and a goal to one day become a full-time personal trainer.
 These days, he’s quite comfortable speaking to the large crowds who attend movies at the Pacific Science Center’s IMAX Theater or shows at the Laser Dome, and his progress toward personal training certification is right on track.

-But to the surprise of both Knowles and Cates, Tevin jumped in, working with his speech therapist to nail the speech before he was even asked to give it.
+But to the surprise of Knowles, Tevin jumped in, working with his speech therapist to nail the speech before he was even asked to give it.
 “He just did it, which was pretty cool, taking that initiative,” says Knowles.

 A year later, Tevin continues to strengthen his skills, now working at both the IMAX and the Laser Dome, one of the most powerful laser light shows in the world.
 But his focus remains on his future.
 He’s worked steadily toward personal training certification with friend and mentor Reggie Baker, Program Director of BFITT4Life, and spent last summer assisting at multiple community training programs for the Seattle Parks and Recreation Department, the Seattle Police Department, and the United Negro College Fund.

 “Right now, I’m an assistant trainer instructor,” Tevin says.
 “So if the trainer needs to give [a client] more information, he’ll ask me to give more information on what the topic is.
 And if he wants me to give any part of a workout or conditioning or calisthenics, I’ll do that.”